Executive Leadership Profiles

 Misako Ito, Executive Director, Japan Office

-Megumi Kato, Marketing Director
+Megumi Kato, Director of Marketing and Communications

 Ashley McQuade, Director of Buying and Merchandising